lpetre-ulb/dqmgui_prod_deployment/README.md

 2. You want to update an *existing* release (less common, probably for debugging reasons): The release you are looking for exists, but some of the packages downloaded in this release have been updated, using the same tag/reference/branch name.
 For example, if you want to include a development branch of DQMGUI (e.g. `dev`), the DQMGUI `dev` branch may be updated, but the installation package that has been created cloned an older version of the `dev` branch.

+### Installation

+#### Is it needed to recompile ROOT every time I install DQMGUI?

+No. In principle (assuming that you don't change ROOT version between releases) you only need to compile ROOT once.
+However, should you want to change ROOT versions between releases or just force a recompilation anyway (guaranteed fun for the whole family), you can do it by deleting the file `<Installation dir>/root/bin/thisroot.sh` (default: `/data/srv/root/bin/thisroot.sh`).